Petroware/LogIo-Public/README.md

-# LogIo
+# Log I/O - Library for accessing well log files

 Log I/O is a library for reading and writing well log files.

-As of Q2/2018 Log I/O supports DLIS, LIS, LAS 2.0, LAS 3.0, BIT, XTF, ASC, SPWLA, CSV, and JSON Well Log Format.
+As of Q4/2018 Log I/O supports DLIS, LIS, LAS 2.0, LAS 3.0, BIT, XTF, ASC, SPWLA, CSV, and JSON Well Log Format.
 Log I/O wraps the complexity of these formats in a clean, complete, well documented, efficient and extremely simple to use programming API.